-When you have located any of the differences between the Guide and Dub signals that are listed above, editing the audio signals could be tedious and maybe even not help.
+When you have located any of the differences between the Guide and Dub signals that are listed in APT: advanced techniques, editing the audio signals could be tedious and maybe even not help.

 For example, if a section of a Guide (say, at a breath) is "non-pitched" and this information gets transferred to the Dub where there is pitch, this will sound wrong in the Output.

 Revoice Pro provides a mechanism for quickly inserting a protective “coating” over a region or section of the Dub audio that prevents that section from getting Time and/or Pitch modifications.
 Quite often, inserting such a Protected Area in the Dub signal to stop it being processed, frequently removes the processing artefacts quickly and makes the output acceptable.
 This section explains how to do this.

 In the image below, the blue Playback at the top of the screen is positioned so it extends through a breath (low level audio) seen in the Dub Track 2 ( dark waveform) that does not occur in the Guide Track 1, where a note is held instead.
 The problem here is that the pitch in the guide signal note cannot be sensibly transferred to the breath region, which has no pitch.